Splunk v1.0.9 Installation

 - Technology Add-on for TruSTAR (TA): The back-end component fetches reports and IOC data from selected enclaves in TruSTAR Station and indexes them for use with the Splunk search tool.

-Heavy Forwarder: The Heavy Forwarder on which the TA resides can be a fairly miniscule instance - TruSTAR runs these on AWS free-tier T2.Micro instances regularly.
+The Heavy Forwarder on which the TA resides can be a fairly small instance.
+For example, TruSTAR often runs these on AWS free-tier T2.Micro instances.

 This section explains the three options for using the Splunk integration.